sebastianconcept/ride/README.md

 ## MVC

-If you prefer the completely stateless approach instead, Ride has it with its Model-View-Controller approach:
+If you prefer the completely stateless approach instead, Ride has that with its Model-View-Controller approach:

 ```smalltalk
 "Create the model and controller classes and mustache template file for CoffeeInvoice"